-Can a vendor request an extension?
+Is it possible for a vendor to request an extension?

 Yes.
-If the total Administration Fee due for the Payment and Reporting Period is less than $50, a Statewide Contractor may either carryover that balance to the next Payment and Reporting Period until the cumulative amount owed is $50 or greater or a Contractor may choose to pay the amount.
+If the total Administration Fee due for the Payment and Reporting Period is less than $50, a Statewide Contractor may either carryover that balance to the next Payment and Reporting Period until the cumulative amount owed is $50 or greater or a Contractor may choose to pay the amount due.

-Where can I find my contract number?
+Where may I find my contract number?

-Where can I find my vendor code?
+Where may I find my vendor code?

 Your vendor code is located in the notice you received at the bottom right, (ex.
 Vendor Code [10 digits]).